Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Documents must be perfect from the first submission

-From 2025 — refusal without pre-refusal.
+Since 2025 — refusal without pre-rifiuto.
 A portfolio is not a substitute for contracts.
 Bank statements are not a substitute for tax returns.
 Employment is not a basis for LA.
-The consulate website does not list all requirements.
+The consulate site does not list all requirements.

 3